juliuskunze/jaxnet/DESIGN.md

 assert np.zeros(()) == param
 ```

-Independent of any inputs, it returns this parameter values:
+Independent of any inputs, it returns these parameter values:

 ```python
 assert param == scalar.apply(param)